|

 Steelers grand total to six, the most of any NFL team up to that point.
 The

-Championship added an exclamation point to a new era of success at Heinz Field
+championship added an exclamation point to a new era of success for Steel

-Along with the Pittsburgh Penguins, who captured the 2009 Stanley Cup Trophy
+City sports.
+After the Pittsburgh Penguins captured the 2009 Stanley

-four months later, the City of Pittsburgh was once again honored with the
+Cup Trophy four months later, the City of Pittsburgh was once again honored

 For More Interesting Facts on